geanpannellini/geanpannellini/README.md

 I'm 🏢 currently working at BHub (1st Backoffice as a Service startup in LatAm.
 BHub allows founders to focus on their core, while we deal with the rest.

-I'm currently based in 🇧🇷 Brazil
+I'm based out of 🇧🇷 Brazil

 ## 💻 Skills and Technologies